-Before we get into more detail about order routing and why it is important to B2B e-commerce, we must understand the underlying concept behind intelligent order routing which is hyperlocal fulfillment.
+Before we get into more detail about order routing and why it is important to omnichannel retail, we must understand the underlying concept behind intelligent order routing which is multi-node fulfillment.

-Hyperlocal fulfillment is a supply chain practice where inventory is spread across multiple locations - not just one - and sourced from each location based on business rules, not least of which is geographic proximity to the final delivery location.
-This differs from traditional fulfillment where one warehouse stores and ships inventory for an entire geographic area.
+Multi-node fulfillment is a supply chain practice where inventory is spread across multiple locations - not just one - and sourced from each location based on business rules, not least of which is geographic proximity to the final delivery location.
+This differs from traditional fulfillment where one warehouse stored and shipped inventory for an entire geographic area.